 At 3km long, the airfield is equivalent in scale to Bristol city centre.
 Set within the wider context the city – one of the UK’s fastest growing and a place attracting many families and businesses to relocate – a site of this scale offers a once-in-a-generation opportunity.
 ‘The intention is not just to add to suburbia, but to have the density of a piece of urban planning and create a new local centre’, the RIBA journal commented recently.

-Filton Airfield is being developed by YTL Land and Property who purchased the site from BAE Systems in 2016 with Studio HIVE as development partner.
+Filton Airfield is being developed by YTL Developments UK Ltd who purchased the site from BAE Systems in 2016.
 The masterplan team is lead by Allies and Morrison and brings together Grant Associates (landscape architects), Gehl People (public space and community planners), Peter Brett Associates (engineers), Phil Jones Associates (transport planners) and Alder King (commercial property consultants).